 Myth: Getting Dental Implants Is Long and Painful

 This is partially true—many dental implant procedures do take months to complete.
 Multiple appointments are needed and if supplemental procedures like a sinus lift or bone grafting are required, the entire dental implant process can take up to a year from start to finish.
-That said, there are some procedures, like All-on-Four dental implants, that are immediate-load, meaning you’ll leave our office with a full set of replacement teeth the same day as your implant placement.
+That said, there are some procedures, like Full Arch on Four Dental Implants, that are immediate-load, meaning you’ll leave our office with a full set of replacement teeth the same day as your implant placement.
 Even when immediate-load implants aren’t possible, it’s important to keep in mind that implants are a permanent replacement for your missing teeth, and as such, they take longer than getting a bridge or denture.

 When it comes to the pain involved, we always use local anesthesia to ensure that you feel no discomfort while we perform your dental implant procedure.
 In our office, we also offer the option of a patient to be asleep for their procedure.
 Once the procedure is complete and the local anesthesia wears off in the hours after your surgery, you’ll experience some tenderness at the surgical site.
 Most patients find recovery from dental implant surgery easier than that of a tooth extraction.

 Are dental implants safe?
 It’s a question you’ll find again and again on the internet and it’s one that’s easy to answer.
 Dental implants have a long track record of safe use.
 In fact, titanium dental implants were first used in the 1960s, so if there were long-term consequences to dental implant surgery, we’d know it by now.
 There’s no scientific research supporting the idea that dental implants cause chronic headaches, pain, and other health issues.